Drug and Alcohol Interventions

 Undoubtedly, it’s extremely difficult for you to watch your loved one struggle and suffer.
 Seeing someone you care about battle with addiction is one of the hardest things anyone can experience.

-Many people in your position struggle with feelings of helplessness and hopelessness.
 There’s a lot of uncertainty in these situations.
-Most likely, you’ve felt alone and afraid, unsure about how or if you can help your friend or family member overcome substance abuse.
+Most likely, you have felt alone and afraid, unsure about how or if you can help your friend or family member overcome substance dependence.

-You and your family have all felt the effects of your loved one’s addiction problem.
-You’ve all been negatively impacted by the issue and things will only worsen with time if your loved one doesn’t get the help he or she needs.
+You and your family have all felt the effects of your loved one’s addiction.
+You have all been negatively impacted by the issue and things will only worsen with time if your loved one doesn’t get the help he or she needs.

 But, what can you do about it?
 If you’re like many others who are in your situation, you probably feel that there’s nothing you can do.
 Addiction is a disease and you can’t simply talk someone out of using drugs or drinking excessively.
 So, is there anything you can do to help the person you love?